The use of 15-passenger vans are prohibited per University policy: 15 Passenger Van Policy

 Since these vans offer multiple seat configuration options, it is recommended that only the 12-passenger van with the low roof style of this vehicle be used.
 Be careful not to use the high or medium roof versions of these vehicles even with the dual rear wheels.

 Departments should make certain that the company being hired has the appropriate insurance.
 It is recommended that the company have the following: Automobile Liability: $10,000,000 each accident minimum limit of liability for all owned, hired, and non-owned vehicles.
 General Liability: $1,000,000 per occurrence minimum limit of liability.
 Workers Compensation per statutory requirement, and Employers' Liability: $1,000,000 minimum limit of liability.
 It would be appropriate to ask them to provide you with a certificate of insurance as evidence of coverage.
-You may fax (434-982-2635) these to the Property & Liability Risk Management Office for review and advice.
+You may email firstname.lastname@example.org or fax (434-982-2635) these to the Property & Liability Risk Management Office for review and advice.
 If you use the University's bus charter service through the Department of Parking and Transportation, no insurance verification or certificates are necessary.
 Questions regarding procurement guidelines for such activities should be referred to Procurement and Supplier Diversity Services.